afloresep/afloresep.github.io/_pages/coursework.md

 Also expect detailed posts covering essential algorithms such as **Support Vector Machines**, **Decision Trees**, and **Convolutional Neural Networks (CNNs)**.

 ## Applied Optimization
+I will be documenting my progress in **HS2024 - Applied Optimization**, a course offered by Universität Bern.
-An applied introduction, covering a broad range of practically important topics, as for instance: Mathematical modeling of real-world problems, theory of convexity, Lagrange dualism, algorithms for unconstrained and constrained optimization with inequalities (e.g. gradient descent, Newton’s method, trust-region methods, active set approaches, interior point methods, …).
+The course consists of am applied introduction, covering a broad range of practically important topics, as for instance: Mathematical modeling of real-world problems, theory of convexity, Lagrange dualism, algorithms for unconstrained and constrained optimization with inequalities (e.g. gradient descent, Newton’s method, trust-region methods, active set approaches, interior point methods, …).

 Hopefully by the end of the course I will be able to:
 - Understand which classes of optimization problems are easy/hard to solve.
 - Model or re-formulate problems in a way that they become easier (e.g. convex).